r-lib/ragg/cran-comments.md

-This release fixes some small bugs and tries to optimise the compilation for the CRAN macOS builder
+This release fixes a bug in the AGG source code where the font index was not considered in the freetype font manager, thus returning the wrong font when using font collection files.

 ## Test environments
 * local OS X install, R 3.6.0